 2. Try the recovery-boosting ketogenic diet

-A keto diet is great for people looking to lose weight, but it can also help brain injury patients reduce their cognitive fatigue.
+A keto diet is a great way to lose weight, but also is especially helpful for brain injury patients.

-Be sure to consult with your doctor first and, if given the green light, adhere strictly to the diet.
+Be sure to consult with your doctor before starting the keto diet and if given the green light, adhere strictly to the diet.
 Failure to do so can exacerbate poor health conditions like high cholesterol and obesity.

 3. Address Your Mental Health

-Stress, depression, and anxiety can all increase your appetite and cause weight gain.
-These conditions are also extremely common after a brain injury.
+Stress, depression, and anxiety can increase your appetite and cause weight gain.
+These emotions are also extremely common after a brain injury.

 Therefore, to manage your weight, it’s important to take care of your mental health.
-If you struggle with depression after brain injury, for example, you should make an appointment to see a psychologist right away.
+If you struggle with depression after brain injury, you may need to make an appointment to see a psychologist.

 Psychologists can help you become more aware of emotional problems that may be contributing to your weight gain.
 For example, they might help you discover that stress and sadness trigger your poor eating habits.

-By getting your mental health under control, you might find your appetite returning to normal levels.
+By improving your mental health, you might find your appetite returning to normal levels.
 This will help you lose extra weight.

 Preventing Weight Gain After Brain Injury

 By addressing underlying problems, TBI patients can prevent unhealthy weight gain.
-Making certain lifestyle changes can also help people lose the extra weight they may have gained.
+Making healthy lifestyle changes will always help people lose extra weight despite any physiological changes from the TBI.

-Finally, talk to your doctor about medications that might help you lose weight.
-While you should continue to eat healthily and stay active, sometimes these actions are not enough.
+Finally, communicate frequently with your doctor about your weight.
+There are even some new medications that are designed specifically for weight loss.
+While you should continue to eat healthy and stay active, sometimes these actions are not enough.
 In those cases, certain medications may be useful.